 Characteristics of Chimonobambusa tumidissinoda

-The genus Chimonobambusa includes a wide variety of about 50 species of running bamboo indigenous to China and the Far East.
 As runners, this class of bamboo has what are called leptomorph or monopodial rhizome structures.
 This means that the roots spread outward, running parallel to the ground and away from the main root ball.
 As these expansive rhizomes establish themselves, they put out shoots that grow upward to become new culms or canes.

-Running rhizomes are typical with temperate bamboo, those species belonging to the Arundinarieae tribe, as opposed to the tropical, clumping bamboo of the Bambuseae tribe.
+Running rhizomes are typical of temperate bamboo, those species belonging to the Arundinarieae tribe, as opposed to the tropical, clumping bamboo of the Bambuseae tribe.
 But Chimonobambusa tumidissinoda generally does not spread as quickly as many other types of running bamboo.
 Like most temperate bamboos, they are more cold-tolerant, not requiring the year-round warm weather of the tropics.
 They are accustomed to freezing winters and overall cooler climates.

-As for size, Walking Stick Bamboo is kind of a goldilocks variety, not too big and not too small.
+As for size, Walking Stick Bamboo is kind of a Goldilocks variety, not too big and not too small.
 In their native habitat, plants can grow upwards of 15 or 20 feet high.
 But in most garden settings, they typically only get 6 to 10 feet tall.
 Culms are usually about 3/4 to one inch in diameter.
 The leaves are delicate and lacy, adding to the overall elegance of the plant.

 The most notable features of Walking Stick Bamboo are its highly pronounced nodes, which are sometimes compared to a pair of cymbals coming together.
 The botanical name, tumidissinoda, actually means tumescent or swollen node.